![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 speech Pohjanpää made in June 1918, after visiting prisoner-of-war

 camps, he spoke against taking revenge on those who had been on the side of the Reds.
-Pohjanpää's observations of the nature combined with
+Some of the lyrics in Ristiritari (1920,

-which some of the lyrics come near hymns and prayers.
-In the title work
+The crusader) come near hymns and prayers.
+In the title poem

 a crusader sees Jerusalem after a long journey, but realizes that he